 This is not a one-and-done training.
-This is a focused program designed to establish a structured selling process that creates accountability, encourages salespeople to leave their comfort zone and close more business.
-Whippoorwill’s Fractional Publisher embeds with your sales team for five days including a 1-2 day sales workshop and in-person, team training followed by 2-3 days of indvidual one-on-one sales support and sales call participation.
+This is a focused program designed to establish a structured selling process that creates accountability and pushes salespeople to leave their comfort zone to close more business.
+Whippoorwill’s Fractional Publisher embeds with your sales team for five days including a 1-2 day sales workshop and in-person, team training followed by 2-3 days of individual one-on-one sales support and sales call participation.

-The Fractional Publisher is valuable to magazines & newspapers that want to avoid the expense of a full-time group publisher, need an interim publisher, or just want to provide their current publisher with some backup.
+The Fractional Publisher’s positive, upbeat approach to ad sales is valuable to magazines & newspapers that want to avoid the expense of a full-time group publisher, need an interim publisher, or just want to provide their current publisher with some backup and new ideas.

 PRESS & APPEARANCES